top of page

 Patriarchy in the form of adultism is deeply rooted in history.
 Across a diversity of times, places, cultures, and social systems, adulthood has been assumed to represent a normative humanity.
 This project aims to develop childist readings of history that both deconstruct its embedded adultism and lift up ways that children and adults have sought to overcome it.

-An initial meeting will be organized in Fall 2023 to develop ideas for a possible online colloquium on the subject in Spring 2024, as well as proposals to academic meetings such as of the Society for the History of Children and Youth and the Children's Historical Society.
+An initial online colloquium too place in March 2024 to develop ideas for possible collaborations and publications, as well as potential proposals to academic meetings such as of the Society for the History of Children and Youth and the Children's Historical Society.

 Childism and Youth-Led Movements